krisyotam/MITpuremath/README.md

 ## Project Overview

-This repository is dedicated to my self-directed PhD studies in Mathematics using MIT OpenCourseWare.
-While I will continue my traditional education, this repository serves as a supplement to the courses offered by MIT.
+This repository is dedicated to self learning Mathematics using [OSSU Mathematics Curriculum](https://github.com/ossu/math), which utilizes MIT OpenCourseWare.
+While I will continue my traditional education, this repository serves as a supplement to my education.

 ## Goals